an-dr/dot_to_osscript/README.md

 # dot_to_osscript

+The most universal way to work with .env files!

-Generate script based on .env and .var files, so it could be imported to the current process
+Generate script based on .env and files, so it could be imported to the current process

 ## Usage
 Usage: `python -m dot_to_osscript [OPTIONS]`